camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 Whether or not this feature is considered a bug fix, it can be argued that it is critical this functionality be shipped in C++26 due to the urgency of memory safety initiatives.
-The ability to call existing C++ code ergonomically from Rust is a critical part of many major corporate memory safety roadmaps.
+The ability to call existing C++ code ergonomically from Rust is a critical to the memory safety roadmaps of many major corporations.
 Delaying this functionality by three years may force undesirable choices like depending on non-portable undefined behavior for interop or a strong push to rewrite existing C++ code that works just fine.

-== Should this _replace_ `trivially_relocate` instead of compliment it?
+== Should this _replace_ `trivially_relocate` instead of complement it?

-It has been argued that because `std::trivially_relocate` can be implemented in terms of `std::restart_lifetime`, and `std::relocate` covers the common use-cases, `std::trivially_relocate` needn't be included in the standard library.
+Some have argued that `std::trivially_relocate` is unnecessary in the standard library because it can be implemented in terms of `std::restart_lifetime`, while `std::relocate` covers the most common use cases.

-We disagree with this assertion. `std::trivially_relocate` has legimite use cases, one being a replacement for similar operations provided by existing library relocation solutions.
+We disagree with this assertion. `std::trivially_relocate` has legitimate use cases, one being a replacement for similar operations provided by existing library relocation solutions.